Atturath/AFTools/README.md

 A project that use google flight api (if exists) to analyse and model the flight ticket for the following routes:
 1. Wellington to Zen'nui, Hokciu, Amoy
-2. Auckland to the following city
+2. Auckland to the above cities

 The questions to address:
 1. When is the best time to book ticket,